5

 – Dennis Soemers

-Feb 28, 2019 at 17:11
+Commented Feb 28, 2019 at 17:11

 • $\begingroup$ @DennisSoemers: Yes.
 IIRC, there is a second simplified policy network as well in AlphaGo Zero, in order to run a "rollout policy" quickly.
-I'm skating over the detail a little. $\endgroup$ Feb 28, 2019 at 21:08
+I'm skating over the detail a little. $\endgroup$ Commented Feb 28, 2019 at 21:08

 • $\begingroup$ I think that was only AlphaGo, not AlphaGo Zero anymore :) I'm quite sure the simplified policy in AlphaGo was not even really a network anymore, just a linear function + softmax.
 AlphaGo Zero doesn't really do rollouts anymore, so it doesn't need that either. $\endgroup$